How to Claim Against Close Brothers Finance: Step-by-Step Guide

 How to Verify Your Eligibility

-1. Review Your Finance Agreement – Locate your original contract and carefully examine its terms.
-Pay attention to commission disclosures, interest rates, and any additional charges.
+1. Agreement Review - Find your original contract and read the small print.
+Look out for commission disclosures, interest rates, and any other fees.

 2. Compare With Sales Discussions – Reflect on what was communicated to you at the time of signing.
-Were you given the full picture, or were certain aspects withheld?
+Did you get all the information or were things left out?

-3. Check Your Payment History – If your monthly payments or interest rates seem higher than expected, this could indicate that undisclosed commissions or unfair terms were involved.
+3. Review Your Payment History – If you have been paying higher monthly amounts or your interest rate is higher than expected this could be due to undisclosed commissions or unfair terms.

-Alternatively, you can also check this Close Brothers refund checker for a quick assessment.
+Or simply use a Close Brothers refund checker for a quick check.

 Step 2: Gather Documentation

-This is what you should gather to develop a good case:
+This is the evidence you should collect to build a good case:

 1. Copy of Your Loan Agreement

-• The interest rate applied to your loan.
+• The interest rate charged on the loan.

 • The total cost of the agreement, including monthly payments.